kdgonz7/ImmPVox/README.md

 Because I couldn't wrap my head around existing VOX mods.
 Therefore I created my own, which is simple to use and contains a spawn menu entry to make it easier for the average user to change their VOX and modify internals.

+## Note For Developers

+Please, when developing, use the **STEAM** version of the PVox addon.
+As that version has the latest *stable* release of PVox.
+Any new API changes are meant to be documented, so if you are on the main branch(head) unstable version which does not contain any documentation, or certain features that are a W.I.P/Incomplete, be prepared for some nasty bugs.
+But do report them to the *Issues* tab.

 ## Included Modules (w/ THIS REPOSITORY)

 * SCP-049